janphilippfranken/echo-chambers/README.md

-Simulation results, NetLogo model, and analysis code for "Cascades across networks are sufficient for the formation of echo chambers: An agent-based model" (Fränken & Pilditch, 2021).
+NetLogo model, simulation results, and write up submitted for JASSS publication "Cascades across networks are sufficient for the formation of echo chambers: An agent-based model" (Fränken & Pilditch, 2021).

 Correspondence: janphilipp.franken@gmail.com